SandroMachado/bridge/README.md

 Just remember to be careful with how much memory you consume, and test on various devices.

-You can set the buffer size on the request level too:
+You can set the buffer size at the request level too:

 ```java
 Bridge.client()